Project Management For Nonprofits and Grant Writers

 It’s also helpful to send notes or a recap email of action steps if that would be a welcomed support to your team.

-In our full grant writing course - The Grant Writing Unicorn Collective - we help you further hone your project management skills - whether you are writing grants within your organization or you are a grant writing consultant.
+In our full grant writing course - The Global Grant Writers Collective - we help you further hone your project management skills - whether you are writing grants within your organization or you are a grant writing consultant.
 We believe in processes so much that we provide a project management excel template to upload into the project management software, Asana, at each stage of the grant writing and research process.
 Asana is a great option if you are looking for a project management software.

 Free Grant Writing Class